by Emma Fraser and Julie Hammerle

 Emma: Sex is a big talking point and something that Rayanne doesn’t appear to take too seriously in the pilot, though this could be another way she puts emotional barriers up.
 Rayanne mocks the romantic ideas that Angela has about sex, though Rickie finds what Angela says to be beautiful.
 There is a lot of bravado when it comes to sex with Rayanne which is why she tries to seem unfazed by what could have happened in the parking lot and her declaration that she can take care of herself doesn’t really match with the reality of the situation.
 Sex and who is doing it and not doing it is a staple of these shows and the attention to it in the pilot is appropriate.

 Julie: It definitely seems like sex is going to be a big deal in the show, which makes sense because sex was a big deal in the ’90s to high schoolers on television.
 Angela Chase and I are in that same limbo generation that was too young for Gen-X and too old for Gen-Y or the Millennials or whatever.
 We grew up with safe sex PSAs and AIDS talks and, I think, all of us pretty much believed that we would die if we ever even looked upon another person’s genitalia.
 So, I’m interested to see how they will handle the inevitable sex-having.
-I’m guessing an HIV test at a free clinic is in the offing.
+I’m guessing an HIV testing and where to get tested at a free clinic is in the offing.

 Emma: I got instant Mean Girls flashes when you mentioned the sex ed and all the dangers that could come with touching each other.
 We got some pretty heavy drugs talks at school and even thought this episode showed that alcohol can be bad, it didn’t feel too preachy or like an after school special.
 Also I do find it funny that we don’t have some catchy zeitgeisty name for our generation.